 Here is what I found:

-(1) Venture capital investments
+(1) Venture capital investments in e-waste recycling tech

 In 2019, Sierra Energy received $33M Series A from Breakthrough Energy Ventures, Cox Investment Holdings, BNP Paribas, Twynam Investments, Formica Ventures, and The March Fund.
-Sierra Energy provides a new type of waste gasification technology that produces syngas (for electric power generation), hydrogen, renewable diesel, and ammonia (for fertilizers).
+Sierra Energy provides a new type of waste gasification technology.
+This technology produces syngas (for electric power generation), hydrogen, renewable diesel, and ammonia (for fertilizers).
 Their technology can handle e-waste as well.

 In terms of materials, the focus in recent patents seems to be lithium.
 For instance, the Sinochem Group and its affiliates holds several patents.
 Some of these patents are not available in open-access databases yet, so I can only list some of them here but not link to them: